anabelenchis/capstone-project-belen/README.md

 Test automation project built using Testcafe framework to do automated tests for [Todoist app](https://todoist.com/).

+# Project Structure

+├── ...
+├── API_Testing             # Folder where the API tests are located, including test script and environmental variables ├── pom                     # Folder where all test data, pages, and tests are located │   ├── data                # Data used for our tests │   ├── pages               # Pages in which the website is divided for testing purposes │   └── tests               # Tests files
+└── ...

+# Pre-requisites

+1. Node.js
+2. Browsers used: Chrome and Edge

 ## Installation

 To be able to run the test scripts please install the dependencies by writing the following command in the terminal in the folder where the project is located: